premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

 - Connections need to be closed properly because it affects the scalability and reliability of the applications.
-- Open connections are always vulnerable to attack, so to be short, `Open connections as late as possible and close it as early as possible`.
+- Open connections are always vulnerable to attack, so to be short, `Open connections as late as possible and close them as early as possible`.
 We can close the connections by **final** block or ‘using’ the `USING statement`.

 </blockquote>